Neural Feature Learning in Function Space: Notations and Preliminaries

+be corresponding standard form representations.
 Then, we can interpret $\sigmah_i, \fh_i^*, \gh_i^*$ as the solution to a constrained maximal correlation problem, formalized as the following extension of \corolref{cor:hgr}.
 A proof is provided in \appref{app:prop:max:corr:const}.